150 South Cottage Hill Ave / The Fourth Resident

 2019

-The exhibition featured my card game Exquisite Corpse as well as a series of events including presentations by art historians Leili Adibfar (PhD candidate), Nicoletta Rousseva, Chris Reeves, and designer Norman Teague, as well as a performative text piece by artist Julietta Cheung, textile works by designer Kate Park, and site-related sound works by media artist and composer Olivia Block.
+The exhibition included Exquisite Corpse an oversized 260-piece card game that was available to visitors for open or rule-based play.
+Additionally, a series of events took place that included presentations by art historians Leili Adibfar (PhD candidate), Nicoletta Rousseva, Chris Reeves, and designer Norman Teague, as well as a performative text piece by artist Julietta Cheung, textile works by designer Kate Park, and site-related sound works by media artist and composer Olivia Block.

 Read more